danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Do you remember the story of Daft punk?
-Everything was recorded onto analog tape in rarified recording palaces like New York's Electric Lady and L.A.'s Capitol Studios.
+Everything was recorded onto analog tape in rarified recording palaces like New York's Electric Lady and LA's Capitol Studios.
 Human spontaneity was coveted;
 computers, with their tendency toward mindless repetition, were not.

 “Technology has made music accessible in a philosophically interesting way,